Saggarwal9/Code_Foo_8/Bonus Player vs AI Game/readme.md

 You can compile on the command prompt using this command java Awari Humanplayer AI setup.txt \[maxDepth\] , where maxDepth is an integer.
 Recommended command:
 a) java Awari AI AI setup.txt 15 (AI VS AI).
-b) java awari HumanPlayer AI setup.txt 15 (Player vs AI)
+b) java Awari HumanPlayer AI setup.txt 15 (Player vs AI)

 **setup.txt** contains the initial board configuration.
 Can be changed to check how dynamic the AI is under different situations.